waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

 center are now closer to the red cluster center instead.
 So we can reassign what colors or which clusters each of these data points belongs to.
-And then repeat the process again, moving each of these cluster means, the middle of the clusters, to the mean, the average, of all of the other points that happen to be there.
+And then `repeat the process again`, moving each of these cluster means, the middle of the clusters, to the mean, the average, of all of the other points that happen to be there.
-And repeat the process again.
+And `repeat the process again`.
 Go ahead and assign each of the points to the cluster that they are closest to.
 So once we reach a point where we've assigned all the points to clusters,